Jewels of Mary, Queen of Scots: Edinburgh goldsmith's minutes

 Some details of the practices of Edinburgh goldsmiths were recorded in 1555, when Regent Arran asked the Provost of Edinburgh, William Hamilton and other to convene in the Tolbooth and collect information from the craft incorporations.
 The goldsmiths answered about the charges for making ("the fassoun") a silver mazer cup, and pointed out the variety of works in gold were charged differently, as were the range of possibilities in silver work and engraved decoration (with "antickis").
 Prices were arranged accordingly with the owner who commissioned the work.
 Prices of the precious material and crafts supplies had risen over the years.
 The goldsmith's record names some materials used for soldering and enamelling which are now hard to identify.

-In May 1563, Crystell Galbraith was censured for fraud, having subsituted a worthless imitation for a client's "fyne" diamond, and pocketed some of the gold given to him by the laird of Pilrig to make pairs of horns (a kind of clothes fastener).
+In May 1563, Crystell Galbraith was censured for fraud, having substituted a worthless imitation for a client's "fyne" diamond, and pocketed some of the gold given to him by the laird of Pilrig to make pairs of horns (a kind of clothes fastener).
 Another goldsmith, Michael Rynd had tested a silver belt made by Galbraith that had low silver content.
 The deacon of the goldsmiths Thomas Ewyn asked the town's authorities to close Galbraith's shop until he could "find surety" and make a bond for future compliance.
 An "act of stent" records of the names of 23 active goldsmiths who contributed to a tax for a charitable fund in January 1565.
 The wealthiest goldsmith Michael Gilbert gave a half merk, other gave less.